13 15 15Call

 Concerned about the severity of the neck pain and feeling weakness in his arms and legs, Geoff returned to the hospital the next day.
 He was diagnosed with a strained neck muscle, and once again discharged, despite feeling extremely unwell.

-As a result, Geoff was left paraplegic, and now requires a range of treatments, home help and home modifications in order to maintain some level of independence.
+As a result, Geoff was left paraplegic, and now requires a range of treatments, home help and home modifications to maintain some level of independence.

 Call 13 15 15 or chat to us now for free advice

-Incorrect diagnosis of injuries can also lead to medical negligence cases in Australia, as highlighted by this case from 2020.
+Incorrect diagnosis of injuries can also lead to medical negligence cases in Australia, as highlighted by one of our cases from 2020.

 Ibrahim suffered a wrist injury in a mountain biking accident.
 He went to see a GP at his local medical centre who referred him for an x-ray, but before receiving the radiologist’s report, the GP inaccurately interpreted the x-ray herself and told Ibrahim that there was no break and to just ice his wrist.